playfulprogramming/playfulprogramming/content/blog/bevy-entity-component-system/index.md

 /// whenever a key is pressed
 fn system_player_input(
 	input: Res<Input>,
-	mut player_query: Query<(&Player, &mut SnakeMovement)>,
+	// query for all entity with the `Player` and `SnakeMovement` components mut player_query: Query<(&Player, &mut SnakeMovement)>, ) {
-) {
 	for (player, mut movement) in player_query.iter_mut() {